substance/interior/_posts/modules/0100-01-01-substance.md

 # Fast

 Substance is fast.
 With Substance all operations are performed locally, giving it a huge speed advantage on centralized systems that constantly have to communicate with a server somewhere.
-The Substance Editor applies operations locally first, then distributes the changes over the network.
+The Substance editor applies operations locally first, then distributes the changes over the network.

 # Secure

 Documents are stored locally on your computer.
 They are safe and secure until you hit publish and replciate them with a trusted Substance Hub.

+# License

+The Substance App will be released under the MIT license.
+We chose a very libaral license because we wanted to make it easy for you to use Substance in your environment and also get involved into the development.